karlosss/swisspair/README.md

 ### Power pairing

-Each of the top 8 players are in their own pods, and the rest of the field is separated into pods as usual.
-The "field pods" follow the top 8 pods in the hierarchy.
+Each player is in their own pod.
+Pods are ranked by the rank of the player in each pod.
+Then, the algorithm proceeds normally.

 ## Algorithm for large number of players

-For more than 150 players, in case of applying power pairing, the memory usage significantly grows due to a need for arbitrary precise floating-point numbers.
+For more than 200 players, the runtime of the minimum cost perfect matching algorithm starts to grow.
+Therefore, a different algorithm is used.
 The pods are still constructed in the same way.
-Then, if power pairing is disabled, the algotithm ranks the players in each pod at random and then stick all players together to form pseudo-standings.
+Then, if power pairing is disabled, the algorithm ranks the players in each pod at random and then sticks all players together to form pseudo-standings.
 In case of power pairing, the actual standings are used.
 Then, the algorithm takes the highest-ranked not-yet-paired player and pairs them with the next highest-ranked not-yet-paired player.
 This repeats until all players are paired.
 In case the algorithm encounters a player that cannot be paired, the most recently made match is broken and the higher-ranked player from the just-broken match is instead paired to the second highest-ranked not-yet-paired player, and the algorithm continues in the same way.

 Since the graph is almost complete (in case of a 15-round tournament, in the worst case, each player has 135 possible opponents), breaking matches and backtracking happens rarely, and if it does, it mostly happens due to a player already having a bye, and breaking one match should be enough in that case.

+## Match sorting

+Once the matches are created, the output is sorted so that higher-ranked players tend to play at higher-ranked tables.
+The sorting method again differs based on the algorithm in use:
+- Minimum cost perfect matching: matches are sorted by sums of ranks of both players in the match.
+The tiebreaker is higher rank of the higher ranked player.
+Bye is always at the last table.
+- DFS: matches are sorted in a way that players with more match points play at higher ranked tables (but not necessarily ranked higher).
+In case of a power pairing, the first player plays at table 1, second at table 2 (unless paired to the first player) etc. Bye is also always at the last table.

+## Limitations

+- For more than 20 000 players, the pairings starts to segfault.
+- For more than 30 rounds, if DFS is used (therefore 200+ players), the algorithm starts to backtrack a lot and the runtime spikes.

 ## Acknowledgements